raimannma/Neataptic4J/README.md

 # Neataptic4J
-Rewritten version neataptic in Java
+Rewritten version of neataptic in Java

 There might be some bugs right now!
 I will integrate some tests and hopefully I can fix all bugs.